SideRepoOps

 # Multi-Repository Automation

-See GitHub App for Safe Outputs for complete configuration including repository scoping options.
+See Using a GitHub App for Authentication for complete configuration including repository scoping options.

 Bidirectional Sync